ElliotGinge/elliotginger.com/index.md

 <div style="height:2rem"></div>

 <span class="muted">
 This is a living body of work.
-New case studies and notes are added regularly.
+New case studies and notes are added over time.
 </span>